jessepav/lacygoill-wiki-backup/git/git.md

         (use --cached to keep the file, or -f to force removal)

     $ git rm -f abc
-    'abc' is removed from the working tree and from the index~
+    'abc' is removed from the working tree and from the index˜

     $ touch abc
     $ git add abc
     $ git rm --cached abc
-    'abc' is removed from the index (it's untracked)~
+    'abc' is removed from the index (it's untracked)˜

 ### 3.